-Last week, designer Jens Risom turned 100.
-To mark the Danish-American's centenary – a significant landmark in anyone's book, let alone a designer still creating iconic furniture – we trawled the Wallpaper* archives to bring you a vintage profile on the great man...
+Last week, designer Jens Risom passed away at his home in Connecticut, seven months after celebrating his 100th birthday.
+To bid farewell to this dearly departed design hero and mark the Danish-American's centenary – a significant landmark in anyone's book – we trawled the Wallpaper* archives to bring you a vintage profile on the great man...

 The seriously leafy, squeaky-clean Connecticut town of New Canaan, one hour from Grand Central by the Metro-North commuter railway, is reputed to be the richest small town in America.
 Behind the oaks, pines and plane trees, million-dollar, New England clapboard homes nestle discreetly on huge plots.
 Old money stockbrokers and entertainment glitterati alike appreciate the privacy that mutual affluence brings.